-For more than 35 years, College in High School has been serving the Pittsburgh community by providing high quality Pitt credits to aspiring high school students, helping them prepare for and succeed in college.
-The program began by offering one course to 16 students in one high school.
+For over 40 years, College in High School (CHS) has been serving our partners by providing high-quality Pitt credits to aspiring high school students, helping them prepare for and succeed in college.

-- Provide classes in more than 130 high schools
+- provides classes in more than 150 high schools

-For more than 35 years, College in High School’s success has stemmed from close collaboration between the University of Pittsburgh’s Kenneth P. Dietrich School of Arts and Sciences and regional high schools.
-CHS-certified high school teachers work closely with Pitt’s world-class faculty to teach a high school course that is also a University of Pittsburgh course.
-Students use college-level textbooks, take college-level exams, and earn college credit that is recorded on an official University of Pittsburgh transcript.
+Our success has stemmed from close collaboration between the University of Pittsburgh and state-wide partner high schools.
+CHS-certified high school teachers work closely with Pitt’s world-class faculty to ensure course alignment.
+Students use college-level textbooks, take college-level exams, and upon successful completion of the class, earn college credit that is recorded on an official University of Pittsburgh transcript.